kozmoai/glent-backstage-plugins/CODE_OF_CONDUCT.md

 # Code of Conduct

-We subscribe to the same [Spotify FOSS Code of Conduct](https://github.com/backstage/backstage/blob/master/CODE_OF_CONDUCT.md) that Backstage uses.

-## Reporting issues

 If you experience or witness unacceptable behavior—or have any other concerns—please report it by contacting us via foss@glint.io.
 All reports will be handled with discretion.
 In your report please include:

 - Your contact information.